Fjällräven: Products

 Fjällräven means "The Arctic Fox" in Swedish, and their products can be identified by their Arctic Fox logo, often found on the left sleeve of their tops and outerwear.
 The badge itself either follows the outline of the fox logo, or is in a shield-like shape.
-Most Fjällräven products also possess a small Swedish flag, usually located on a seam.
+Most Fjällräven products also possess a small flag of Sweden, usually located on a seam.

 Fjällräven's original product was the first commercially made external framed backpack.
 It used an aluminium frame.

 The Greenland jacket was released in 1968.
 It was made from a polyester-cotton blend.
 In 1973, they brought out the High Alpine Polar (HAP) sleeping bag which had armholes and drawcord foot openings, allowing users to walk around in it.
 In 1981 the brand released the Gyrosoft, IGF, internal gyro backpack frame.

-Today, among its more well-known products, are Greenland jackets, Vidda Trousers, the Expedition Down Jacket, and various versions of the Kånken rucksack.
+Today, among its more well-known products, are Greenland jackets, Vidda Trousers, the Expedition Down Jackets, and various versions of the Kånken rucksack.